open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 `<name>:<value>|c|@<sample-rate>|#<tag1-key>:<tag1-value>`

-it supports sample rate
+It supports sample rate.
+TODO: Use OTLP type(Sum data points, with AggregationTemporality=Delta and Monotonic=False) for transferred data types (now we are using OpenCensus types).
+TODO: Need to change the implementation part for sample rate after OTLP supports sample rate as a parameter later.

 ### Gauge

 `<name>:<value>|g|@<sample-rate>|#<tag1-key>:<tag1-value>`

+TODO: Use OTLP type for transferred data types (now we are using OpenCensus types).

 ### Timer

-TODO: add support for timer
+TODO: add support for timer and histogram.

 ## Testing